What Is PEX Plumbing and How Does It Work?

 Notable Disadvantages of PEX

 UV Sensitivity: Direct sunlight rapidly degrades PEX, causing brittleness and potential failure.
 Any exposed PEX must be protected from UV light, making it unsuitable for outdoor applications without proper shielding.
-This limitation requires careful planning during installation and restricts exterior use.
+For exterior projects, see our outdoor plumbing installation guide for material recommendations.

 Rodent Damage Potential: Mice, rats, and squirrels can chew through PEX piping, creating leaks that may go unnoticed until significant damage occurs.
 Areas with known rodent problems require additional protective measures or alternative piping materials in vulnerable locations.

-Temperature Limitations: Although PEX handles hot water well (rated to 180-200°F), it shouldn't be used directly near boiler connections or in recirculation loops without proper temperature mitigation.
+Temperature Limitations: Although PEX handles hot water well (rated to roughly 200°F or 93°C), it shouldn't be used directly near boiler connections or in recirculation loops without proper temperature mitigation.
 High temperatures can reduce the material's expected lifespan.

 Installation Methods, Safety, and Cost Analysis